puppetlabs/puppetlabs-concat/README.md

 Specifies whether to add a header message at the top of the destination file.
 Valid options: the booleans 'true' and 'false', or a string to serve as the header.
 Default value: 'false'.

-If you set 'warn' to 'true', `concat` adds the following message:
+If you set 'warn' to 'true', `concat` adds the following line with an `order` of `0`:

 ~~~
 # This file is managed by Puppet.
-DO NOT EDIT.\n
+DO NOT EDIT.
 ~~~

 Before 2.0.0, this parameter would add a newline at the end of the warn